toitouine/FlappyBirdAI/README.md

 # FlappyBirdAI
-A simple flappy bird AI using Daniel Shiffman neural network and genetic algorithm
+A simple flappy bird AI in p5.js using Daniel Shiffman neural network and genetic algorithm